Even if you’re not sure it’s urgent, call us NOW to discuss. Clinics open Saturdays & Sundays.

-If you have a problem that’s turning into a dental emergency such as a sudden injury to your teeth, or have rapidly developing pain, call a Dentistry Plus branch: Leederville, Joondalup, Leeming, Maddington or Kwinana.
+If you have a problem that’s turning into a dental emergency such as a sudden injury to your teeth, or have rapidly developing pain, call a Dentistry Plus branch: Leederville, Joondalup, Leeming, Maddington or Kwinana on 1300 437 587.

 Emergency dentist open Saturdays & Sundays

-All Dentistry Plus’ Perth dental clinics are open alternate Saturdays & Sundays.
-(Saturday one week, Sunday the next) at NO extra charge.
+All Dentistry Plus’ Perth dental clinics are open either Saturday or Sunday at NO extra charge.

 At Dentistry Plus, we always allocate emergency blocks to allow for emergency patients.
 If you call a clinic and find it closed, you will automatically be transferred through to our nearest open branch for your emergency appointment.
 Alternatively you can also book online!